About Photographer Wayne Ferrara

 Well, needless to say, there was usually something unique about the subject, something that stood out to me.
 Something that was, well.....special, special to me anyway; a perspective other people just didn't see or even care about.
-What can I say, I think seeing things differently from time to time is part of the process.
+What can I say, I think seeing things differently from time to time is part of the process……maybe in life too.

 However, as much as I enjoy the artistic, creative side of photography, I take every assignment very seriously.
 This is, after all, my business.
 So when we get a chance to talk........if I go into way more detail than you expected or thought you needed; you know why.
 That being said, I apologize in advance for being a little long-winded.

 Throughout my time as a photographer in New Orleans and elsewhere, it has been an incredible pleasure to work with so many unique, interesting people and fascinating subjects.
 As much as I love the comfort and lighting control I have working in my little studio, New Orleans is truly a photographer's candy store of goodies when it comes to pictures!
 Pick a subject, pick a background…it’s all there.

 My most important objective in the photography business is to clearly understand the client's needs and to provide professional results to everyone I have the pleasure of working with.